wbergg/trafikverket-bot/README.md

 ## Roadmap

-- [x] Add support for other file location for config-file
+- [X] Add support for other file location for config-file
 - [ ] Fix update function posting updates to ongoing events
 - [ ] Fix deletion when ongoing event are cleared
+- [ ] Document and clean up code
-- [ ] Improve station lookup function
+- [X] Add function for bulk station lookup function
+- [X] Fix affected stations print
 - [ ] Change to html when sent to Telegram for support of embedded images
-- [ ] Fix affected stations print